Dipali127/internship-management-api/README.md

     * After authorization, students can edit/update their profile details.
     * Students can view available internships and apply for them after updating their profile details.

 * **Company Functionality:**
   * Companies can register and log in to their accounts.
   * After authorization, companies can post new internships and update existing ones.
   * Companies can view applications submitted by students for their posted internships.
+  * **AI-Powered Description:** Companies can auto-generate concise and professional internship descriptions using integrated Gemini AI.

 ## Tech Stack
 * **Backend Framework:** Node.js + Express